 Department of Dermatology

-Dr Aimee S. Payne would like to gratefully acknowledge Dr Ronald M. Bernardin, a previous co-contributor to this monograph.
-RMB declares that he has no competing interests.
+Dr Elena B. Hawryluk would like to gratefully acknowledge Dr Aimee S. Payne and Dr Ronald M. Bernardin, previous co-contributors to this topic.
+ASP and RMB declare that they have no competing interests.

 Outpatient & Pediatric Dermatology